SeldonIO/seldonio.github.com/content-recommendation-guide.md

 # **Create a recommendation model**<a name="model"></a>
 Recommendation models can be built using any available technology that can be Dockerized and run inside Kubernetes.
 However, we provide some pre-packaged Spark based models and associated runtime scorers for those models.
 We also provide a python library which allows you to build and create models and runtime scorers exposed as microservices.

 We use [luigi](https://github.com/spotify/luigi) to package the offline model creation process.
 The luigi task can be run as a Kubernetes Job.
 In production you might run the modelling process each day to update your models with newly ingested data.
 We provide Make process to create Kubernetes Jobs in ```kubernetes/conf/models```.
 Call the Makefile with client and start day variables to create a Kubernetes job.

-Som examples are shown below.
+The Makefile provide easy access to some of the built-in models including:

+ * Matrix Factorization
+ * Item Similarity (static and streaming)
+ * Most Popular models

-You can create a matrix factorization Kubernetes job for client "test" starting at unix-day 16907 (17th April 2016) as follows:
+For example you can create a matrix factorization Kubernetes job for client "test" starting at unix-day 16907 (17th April 2016) as follows:
 {% highlight bash %}
 cd kubernetes/conf/models
 make matrix-factorization DAY=16907 CLIENT=test